Pablo González Garza: Early life

-He grew up in the town of Nadadores, Coahuila where his parents owned a store.
+Born in Lampazos de Naranjo, Nuevo León, Pablo González grew up in the town of Nadadores, Coahuila, where his parents owned a store.
 He was orphaned at six years old.
-Eventually, he received a scholarship to the military academy in Chapultepec but decided not finish his studies.
-In the early years of the twentieth century he worked in a foundry, on the railroad and for an oil company, in various places in northern Mexico and southern United States.
+Eventually, he received a scholarship to the Military Academy in Chapultepec but decided not finish his studies.
+In the early years of the twentieth century he worked in a foundry, on the railroad and for an oil company, in various places in northern Mexico and the southern United States.

 Early part of Mexican Revolution

 In 1907, through his cousin, he met the anarchist Enrique Flores Magón.
-Pablo participated in Francisco Madero's insurrection against Porfirio Díaz in 1911.
+González participated in Francisco Madero's insurrection against President Porfirio Díaz in 1911.
 His forces occupied Monclova and Cuatro Ciénegas for Madero.
 Subsequently, in 1912, he fought against the rebellion of Pascual Orozco.
-Later, after Victoriano Huerta's coup d'état against Madero, González fought against Huerta and Pascual Orozco in Coahuila.
+Later, after Victoriano Huerta's coup d'état against Madero, González fought against Huerta and Orozco in Coahuila.
 While at the time González was considered a rising military star, Orozco beat him in every encounter, which contributed to González eventually becoming known as "the general who never won a victory".
 This ill reputation followed him in subsequent years.
-In a later interview with Blasco Ibanez Carranza stated that "General González commanded the largest forces in the Revolution and he came out of it with the unique honor of having lost every battle in which he was engaged."
+In a later interview with Vicente Blasco Ibáñez, Carranza stated that "General González commanded the largest forces in the Revolution and he came out of it with the unique honor of having lost every battle in which he was engaged".

 Under Carranza

 Later on he was appointed chief of the Army of the Northeast in the government of Venustiano Carranza and in 1914 occupied Monterrey, Tampico and other places for him.
 González's occupation of Monterrey, along with the Battle of Zacatecas, was crucial in Huerta's defeat and subsequent decision to go into exile.
-At the same time, Alvaro Obregón was appointed to lead the Army of the Northwest, which was a position equivalent to that of González.
-Since Obregón viewed González as an incompetent general, this contributed to his resentment of Carranza which was going to bear fruit later.
+At the same time, Álvaro Obregón was appointed to lead the Army of the Northwest, which was a position equivalent to that of González.
+Since Obregón viewed González as an incompetent general, this contributed to his resentment of Carranza which bore fruit later.